KacperBialy/Engineering-thesis/CubliApp/Configuration Files/ReadMe.txt

-Put all the files in the .exe directory !
+Unzip and add all the files in the .exe directory !
 Example path: C:\Users\kacpe\source\repos\CubliApp\CubliApp\bin\Debug